 In general parlance, people do use equity vs shares interchangeably.
 But fundamentally there is a difference between both the terms.

-Equity investments are the primary investments which boost the entity in raising the money and gives investors appreciation in their investment values gradually.
+Equity investments are the primary investments that boost the entity in raising the money and give investors appreciation in their investment values gradually.
 While share investments are done by the trader at the stock market.
 Their main aim is to speculated and to earn the short term price gain.
-Equity components involve the shares, stocks, reserves and ownership funds hence it is much broader term while shares are part of equity and hence it is the part of the same.
+Equity components involve the shares, stocks, reserves and own funds hence it is much broader term while shares are part of equity and hence it is the part of the same.